Introduction

 Identifying key stakeholders

-Stakeholder identification is crucial for project success.
-To effectively manage stakeholders, begin by creating a stakeholder register listing all involved parties then analyse their interests, influence, and potential impact on the project.
-And develop a communication strategy tailored to each stakeholder group
+Stakeholder identification is an important part of the successful project.
+To manage your stakeholders, first make a stakeholder register of all the parties involved and then map out their interests, influence, and impact on the project.
+Lastly, create a communication strategy for each stakeholder.

 Defining technical requirements

-- Prioritise requirements based on importance and feasibility
+- Prioritise requirements based on their importance and feasibility

-- Validate requirements with relevant experts and end-users.
+- Validate the requirements with relevant experts and end-users.

 Developing a detailed project schedule

-- Use a Work Breakdown Structure (WBS) to divide the project into manageable tasks
+- Work Breakdown Structure (WBS): Break down the project into manageable tasks

-- Estimate the duration of each task realistically
+- Task Duration: Estimate the duration of each task realistically

 Creating a communication plan